ruslang02/discord-qt/README.md

 ```

 ## Fonts
-By default, the application doesn't use external fonts.
-However, if you want an even more seamless experience, you need to obtain a copy of Whitney OTF fonts (commercial fonts used by Discord) and put them into `/assets/fonts` folder.
+By default, the application uses Source Sans Pro font.
+However, if you want an even more seamless experience, you need to obtain a copy of Whitney fonts (commercial fonts used by Discord) and put them into `/assets/fonts` folder.
+In order to activate them, uncomment line with Whitley font in `/src/windows/RootWindow.scss` and rebuild.